yustudio/autocomplete/README.md

 ## Project Description

-This is a project to implement an autocomplete feature.
+This project is to implement an autocomplete feature.
+You can press space key at anytime to view all available words.

 ## Available Scripts